MadeWithLovelace/CATs-CardanoAccessTokens/README.md

 ## Basic Concept / Proposal

 Users can mint native tokens named after their pubkeyhash.
 A smartcontract for minting would provably enforce minting tokens who's names == that minter's pubkeyhash.
 These Cardano Access Tokens or CAT tokens, can be included with smartcontract transactions where applicable/useful, which will prove who locked the transaction and who is unlocking it, particularly useful if validating if the unlocker was the original locker, without relying on datum.
 This provides a 100% transparently visible and verifiable solution wherein a smartcontract written to validate these correctly, would be unable to validate incorrectly even if the datum had been altered.

+The minting smartcontract would embed at a minimum the hash, lock height for regenerating the policy id, so the access token's own policy id can be validated as having been minted by a trusted smartcontract which would have enforced naming after your pubkeyhash, guaranteeing proof of ownership for other levels of validation or verification.
+However within the smartcontracts validating you initially locked the funds and may unlock now, this allows for 100% onchain validation and proof as 3 points of validation are compared upon unlocking: the unlock signers key <-> the access token included in the unlock TX <-> the access token included at the script address being spent with this TX.

+A smartcontract would not need to rely on datum for this type of validation.
+And you could compare those 3 against a datum value as well which would be useful in some instances.
+There are many use-cases for total on-chain validation using this approach, including specially minting project-related access tokens that need proof of key ownership and maybe some other value, represented in the last 8 characters left in the token name (pubkeyhash = 56 of the 64 available).

 The following post goes into more detail.

 ## More details on the concept